Everyone is so familiar with controlling execution of JCL job steps. Two ways we can do it. One is by COND and the other one is by IF/THEN/ELSE/ENDIF.

 We need to learn many points here.
-The following critical questions you may face in the interviews.
+The following are typical questions you may face in interviews.

 Here,STEP1 is not executed/abnormally terminated, then, control will not go to THEN/ELSE.
 All the remaining steps will be flushed – in the same construct.

 //RCTEST IF (STEP1.PROCSTEP2.RC = 10) THEN //STEP3 EXEC //IFNOT ELSE // ENDIF //NEXTSTEP EXEC